 Technology is disrupting all aspects of the real estate industry and calling into question the value of every aspect of the traditional delivery model.
 We are proud to be part of that movement, by working to make mortgage brokerage more customer-friendly.
+This shift might make you think that buying a home without a buyer’s agent is a good idea, but it’s actually in your best interest to have a real estate agent on your side when you’re making such a large financial purchase.

 - Knowing Your Needs: A good buyer’s agent will understand your current and future needs, especially if you’re a first-time homebuyer.
 An agent can help you anticipate unforeseen situations, from estimating home repairs to understanding school quality dynamics.
 Real estate agents can help you buy a home that will truly suit you and your family for the long-term.